 How to be a Snow Angel

-What does it take to be a Snow Angel?
-All you have to do is adopt a sidewalk and keep it clear.
-Watch for people in your neighbourhood who could use help removing snow from their sidewalks and driveways and ask if you can lend them a hand.
+To be a Snow Angel all you have to do is adopt a sidewalk and keep it clear when it snows.
+Watch for people in your neighbourhood who could use help removing snow and lend them a hand.

 Nominate your Snow Angel